FZA002/ViolationToolv2/README.md

-# **Nursing Home Data Processor**
-The purpose of this program is to allow a user to easily filter and view data on nursing home violations from https://projects.propublica.org/nursing-homes/ in a clear and concise format via excel sheets that it creates.
-This repository includes all necessary data, in the form of pandas dataframes, that a user needs to be able to use the full functionality of this program.
-The data set includes all 50 states, plus Guam and District of Columbia.

-## A Quick Note to Start
-The data available spans from 2015-2021.
-It's a lot of data.
-It totals around 370,000 rows in an excel sheet, where each row represents a violation on a given date.
-Given the fact that this is a lot of data, if a user chooses to view all of it, the program will take significantly longer to make the excel sheets than if a user specifies what exactly they want out of that data.
-The different options that a user has are described below.
-The program will produce one excel sheet per territory, and an extra one for additional data.
+# **Violation Tool v2**
+Welcome!
+The purpose of this tool is to allow a user to easily view and filter datasets related to Healthcare.
+This version includes data on Nursing Home, Home Health Care, and Long Term Care Hospital organizations.
+The data is pulled from [cms.gov](https://data.cms.gov/provider-data/?redirect=true), which is refreshed monthly.
+After a  user chooses filters for the datasets, the final products are organized CSV files.
+As of now, the program is built on a Mac, which is reflected in the code's design.

-## How to Run the Program
+## How to run the program (As a user with an executable file)
 Please follow these steps, as Apple makes it hard to run a random program downloaded from the Internet (as they should).
 These steps will give the program permission to run.
+&nbsp;
+&nbsp;

 1. Download the file
 2. Drag it onto your desktop